eevleevs/hashequal/README.md

 ## instructions

-- import *hashequal* at the beginning of the file, eventually just below the interpreter directive
+- `import hashequal` at the beginning of the file, eventually just below the interpreter directive
-- mark every operation whose result is to be annotated with a #= comment
+- mark every operation whose result is to be annotated with an `#=` comment
-- if there need to be further comments on a #= line, use another following #
+- if there need to be further comments on an `#=` line, use another following #

 ## known issues